 Ordinance No. 2223 became effective on July 1, 2016.
-The ordinance had the effect of reducing the four percent B&O tax rate on water companies to three percent; reducing the three percent B&O tax rate on natural gas companies to two percent; reducing the four percent B&O tax rate on electric light companies to three percent; reducing the four percent B&O tax rate on power companies to three percent; eliminating the one half percent B&O tax rate on places of amusement; and establishing a one percent municipal sales and use tax.
+The ordinance had the effect of reducing the four percent B&O tax rate on water companies to three percent; reducing the three percent B&O tax rate on electric light companies to three percent; reducing the four percent B&O tax rate on electric light companies to three percent; reducing the four percent B&O tax rate on power companies to three percent; eliminating the one half percent B&O tax rate on places of amusement; and establishing a one percent municipal sales and use tax.
 The City Treasurer tracks the City's revenues.
-The municipal sales and use tax realized approximately \$640,000 in revenue for July and August of 2016.
-As compared to the 2015 B&O rates, revenues from B&O taxes for July and August of 2016 were reduced by approximately \$75,000.
-As such, the City realized a net revenue gain of approximately \$565,000 for July and August of 2016.
+The municipal sales and use tax realized approximately \$4,473,468.56 in revenue from October 2016 through September 2017.
+As compared to the 2015 B&O rates for such period of time, revenues from B&O taxes for were reduced by approximately \$446,186.
+As such, the City realized a net revenue gain of approximately \$4,027,282.56.